Foodprints for the Future

 - According to a study in the journal Science, livestock provide just 18 percent of calories worldwide, but take up 83 percent of farmland.

 - Farm animals also produce unthinkable amounts of manure.
 US Livestock produce approximately 2 billion tons of manure each year.
-That is approximately 12 billion pounds of manure produced every day.
 A large portion of this waste is kept in open lagoons, along with bedding, antibiotic residues and chemicals.
 This toxic mixture is then sprayed on farm lands across the country as fertilizer.

 - Methane, a greenhouse gas, has over 25 times the impact on our planet as carbon dioxide over a 100-year period.
 According to the US Environmental Protection Agency, the largest contributor of methane in the US is livestock and their waste.